kabartolo/launch-school/210_js/functions_and_variable_scope/notes.md

 **The implicit return value of a function is `undefined` (i.e., if it does not have an explicit return statement or value).** Don't forget the `return` in the explicit return statement (it cannot be left out as in Ruby).

 >If a function does not contain an explicit return statement, or the return statement does not include a value, the function implicitly returns the value undefined.
 This is a reason why functions are said to "have returned" rather than "finished execution".
 When we talk about closures in a later course this distinction will become more apparent.
 For now, just be mindful of the disambiguation between the return value (explicit or implicit) of a function and the statement that a "function that has returned or returns".
+(Launch School)

 <a name="invoking-functions"></a>
 ### Invoking Functions